GoogleCloudPlatform/k8s-config-connector/README.NewResourceFromTerraform.md

         - remove_default_node_pool
     ```

 1. Add `mutableButUnreadableFields` if necessary.
-Fields may not be existent in the underlying GCP resource,
+Fields may not exist in the underlying GCP resource,
    but are returned by Terraform on read and it's mutable.
 We need to add them into the `mutableButUnreadableFields`
    list in the service mapping.
 The difference between `mutableButUnreadableFields` and `directives` is,
-   The `mutableButUnreadableFields` fields will still be a part of resource CDR spec, they are unreadable but the
+   The `mutableButUnreadableFields` fields will still be a part of resource CRD spec, they are unreadable but the
    value of the fields can be modified.
+Similarly, you'll need to look at Terraform resource documentation,
+   Google Cloud API documentation, and the [pkg/apis/core/servicemapping_types](pkg/apis/core/servicemapping_types)
+   documentation to determine if any fields are `mutableButUnreadableFields`.
+An example is `password` field.
+It is
+   mutable because users may update their password through the API.
+However, GCP resource usually will not return the
+   `password` value for security considerations.

    ```yaml
     - name: google_container_cluster